paypal/openapilint/docs/rules/path-parameters.md

 # enforce path parameter parity (path-parameters)

-Validates that the sum of the parameters with {"location": "path"} matches the number of path parameters in the URI.
+Validates that the sum of the parameters with {"location": "path"} matches the number of path template parameters in the URI.

 ## Examples of *correct* usage